Signed in as:

-Coby is one of the co-founders of SENDIT4THESEA, functioning as a primary source for education and management.
+Coby is one of the co-founders of SENDIT4THESEA, functioning as a primary source for education & management.

-Theo is one of the co-founders of SENDIT4THESEA functioning as a primary source for education, management, and content creation.
+Theo is one of the co-founders of SENDIT4THESEA functioning as a primary source for education, management, & content creation.

-Rodolfo is the Athletic Director at SENDIT4THESEA, coordinating the ATHLETES4THESEA division and athletic outreach events.
+Rodolfo is the Athletic Director at SENDIT4THESEA, coordinating the ATHLETES4THESEA division & athletic outreach events.

-Jacques is one of our high school interns at SENDIT4THESEA, focusing on educational workshops, event coordination, and community out reach.
+Sidney is one of our high school interns at SENDIT4THESEA, focusing on educational workshops, event coordination, & community outreach.

 Change starts with Education.
 Without Education, change can not be made.
 We host Educational School Talks in efforts to teach the youth about the current and future issues that arise with Plastic Pollution.
 Our presentation explains the different ways that they can help make an impact within their community!